gchq/stroom-docs/user-guide/tools/command-line.md

 The command will fail if the user already exists.
 This command should NOT be run if you are using a third party identity provider.

+This command will also run any necessary database migrations to ensure it is working with the correct version of the database schema.

 ## `reset_password`

 ```bash